Peugeot 108 hatchback - Interior & comfort

-Active cars and above are available as a Top! model – an option costing around £1,000 that adds a full-length fabric roof, which can be opened in a similar fashion to those on the Fiat 500C and DS 3 Cabrio.
-Like the Citroen C1, the Peugeot 108's fabric roof is only available with the five-door model.
+In previous years, you could order the 108 as a ‘Top!’ model – an option costing around £1,000 that added a full-length fabric roof, which can be opened in a similar fashion to those on the Fiat 500C and DS 3 Cabrio.
+Like the Citroen C1, the Peugeot 108's fabric roof was only available with the five-door model.

 Lots of personalisation options are available, including metallic paint shades like French Blue, two-tone options, various interior patterns and a choice of dashboard trims.

 A lane-departure warning system and active city braking are available as an option for the Allure and Collection trim levels.